Information, Guidelines, and FAQs

 Additionally, for this summer we have created a $300 COVID-19 Surcharge per camper per session ($225 for Special Needs Week) in order to cover the increased expenses of operating within a COVID environment.

 Below, we have some of our frequently asked questions regarding camp in a COVID environment.
-If you have any questions or concerns about the implementation of these guidelines, please don’t hesitate to contact the camp office.
+If you have any additional questions or concerns about the implementation of these guidelines, please don’t hesitate to contact the camp office.

 The nurses will determine if it is a possible COVID case and what determines a cause for concern, we are working with a medical director to create a protocol.
 If COVID is suspected, the camper will be tested and the cabin will be quarantined until the test returns 24 hours later.
 The symptomatic child will be isolated at the infirmary.